jnickg/Acamedia/README.txt

 Acamedia will have the following capabilities:

-*Give you an easy-to-use citation for any of your documents *Assemble documents for use in a project
+*Hover tags—see meta data for your document without even opening it *Give you an easy-to-use citation for any of your documents *Assemble documents for use in a project
 	*Batch print them